 The pandemic created significant disruptions for our physical stores, with the majority of our stores closed between late March 2020 through July 2020 (with the exception of a limited number of locations in the Asia Pacific region), as well as reduced operating hours and restricted guest occupancy levels.
 Across all of 2020, our stores were closed for approximately 20% of the total number of days we expected to operate.
+In 2021, a majority of our stores were open throughout the year, with certain regions experiencing closures on a periodic basis, such as Europe, where some of our stores were closed for a portion of the quarter ended March 31, 2021, and New Zealand, where our store was closed for a portion of the quarter ended December 31, 2021.
+In locations where there are specific local restrictions, our stores continue to have reduced operating hours and restricted guest occupancy levels.
+We have also occasionally closed stores for a few days at a time when an employee has tested positive for COVID-19.
 In addition, our decision to support our employees through the pandemic and store closures created significant strains on our operating margins during the period.

 The performance of our retail stores in 2020 significantly lagged behind 2019 performance.
 We began reopening those stores to the public through a phased approach commencing in June 2020 and successfully completed the reopening process over the course of several months, as local conditions and regulations permitted.
-The reopenings of our stores have improved our retail performance to date, but the possible sustained spread or resurgence of the pandemic, and any government response thereto, increases the uncertainty regarding future economic conditions that will impact our business in the future.
+The re-openings of our stores have improved our retail performance to date, but the possible sustained spread or resurgence of the pandemic, and any government response thereto, increases the uncertainty regarding future economic conditions that will impact our business in the future.
+As a digitally-native brand, we have been able to avoid massive disruptions to our business performance through the pandemic due to the strength of our digitally-led vertical retail strategy however, the performance of our retail stores in 2021, while improved over 2020, still remains below 2019 performance on a same-store basis.

 In March 2020, we also closed the majority of our corporate offices and other facilities, including our corporate headquarters in San Francisco, and implemented a work from home policy for many of our corporate employees.
 This policy may negatively impact productivity and cause other disruptions to our business.
-We began gradually reopening our closed corporate officers in a phased approach over the course of 2020 and into 2021, and are continuing to evaluate and update our "return to office" policies in light of our concern for the health and safety of our team members and the recommendations of government and health authorities.
+We gradually reopened our closed corporate offices in a phased approach over the course of 2020 and into 2021, and are continuing to evaluate and update our "return to office" policies in light of our concern for the health and safety of our team members and the recommendations of government and health authorities.
+As of December 31, 2021, a majority of our corporate employees continue to work from home.